MundoTango/replit_mundo_tango/replit.md

   * Enhanced spacing efficiency: gap-6 reduced to gap-4, space-y-6 to space-y-4, and implemented pr-2 on main content for balanced distribution
   * Validated modal functionality and post creation workflow: TrangoTechPostComposer opens properly with z-index hierarchy maintaining proper interaction
   * Achieved responsive balance maintaining readability while maximizing horizontal content space utilization
+- June 30, 2025.
+EventsBoard width increase by 40% with enhanced layout optimization completed:
+  * Adjusted layout from 78%/22% to 69%/31% distribution providing 40% more width for EventsBoard component
+  * Enhanced EventsBoard component padding from p-3 to p-4 and spacing from space-y-3 to space-y-4 for better content presentation
+  * Upgraded header typography: title from text-lg to text-xl and subtitle from text-sm to text-base for improved readability
+  * Enhanced event card layout: increased padding from p-3 to p-4, improved text sizing from text-xs to text-sm for details
+  * Upgraded event card elements: title from text-sm to text-base, icons from h-3 w-3 to h-4 w-4, organizer avatar from w-4 h-4 to w-5 h-5
+  * Complete EventsBoard optimization takes advantage of increased width while maintaining clean, readable design
 ```

 ## User Preferences